 Will you get a stimulus check by December 31?

 Time is running out for the U.S. government to approve a second coronavirus relief package.
 So where does that leave Americans anxiously awaiting another federal stimulus check — the cash payments that were initially distributed this spring?
-For now, stuck in limbo.
+For now, stuck in limbo, although there are signs that a deal may be in the works.

-Lawmakers could still pass a scaled-down stimulus bill when they return to Washington, D.C., on November 30, but most economists believe it's unlikely to match the $2.2 trillion Coronavirus Aid, Relief and Economic Security (CARES) Act that was signed into law in March and provided $1,200 checks to most Americans.
+Lawmakers could still pass a scaled-down stimulus bill now that they have returned to Washington, D.C., on November 30, but most economists believe it's unlikely to match the $2.2 trillion Coronavirus Aid, Relief and Economic Security (CARES) Act that was signed into law in March and provided $1,200 checks to most Americans.

+Yet there is a reason for optimism for some form of stimulus by the end of this year.
+First, a bipartisan group of lawmakers is working on stimulus funding, with Democratic Senator Joe Manchin of West Virginia tweeting on Tuesday morning that the group wants a $908 billion package, which would include $288 billion to refresh the Paycheck Protection Program for small businesses and $180 billion in unemployment aid.
+However, the bill doesn't appear to include funding for another round of stimulus checks.

+Secondly, Senate Majority Leader Mitch McConnell on Monday said there is "no reason" why another stimulus package shouldn't be passed.

-Democrats and Republicans remain far apart on several key issues, such as providing hundreds of billions in funding for states and cities that have been hit by declining tax revenues amid the coronavirus pandemic.
+Yet Democrats and Republicans remain far apart on several key issues, such as providing hundreds of billions in funding for states and cities that have been hit by declining tax revenues amid the coronavirus pandemic and face the hard prospect of mass layoffs of local government workers.

+"A sentiment that appears to have grown over the weekend as new signs of bipartisan negotiations emerged among rank-and-file Senators," Height Securities analysts wrote on Monday.
+"We caution that there is no expectation for a vote on this bill, but it is a sign that Senators are at least trying to see what is possible."

-Even if Congress passes an aid bill early next month, it could take weeks for the IRS to electronically deposit the funds into people's bank accounts, much less mail out millions of paper checks.
+Even if Congress passes an aid bill early next month that includes stimulus check funding, it could take weeks for the IRS to electronically deposit the funds into people's bank accounts, much less mail out millions of paper checks.
 It took between one and three months for most Americans to get their so-called Economic Impact Payment after the bill was signed into law this spring.

 That would leave many households and businesses hanging, with millions set to lose their unemployment benefits by year-end and nationwide eviction moratoriums lapsing in the new year.
-The number of Americans applying for jobless aid rose for the second week in a row, a sign that the economic recovery is losing speed.
+The number of Americans applying for jobless aid rose for the second week in a row in November, a sign that the economic recovery is losing speed.

 Millions of Americans are "heading for a bleak winter as safety nets expire," Nancy Vanden Houten, lead economist at Oxford Economics, said in a report.
 "We are pessimistic about the prospect of any significant near-term fiscal relief, and fear several social safety-net programs may be allowed to expire, affecting millions of households across the country."